Can political apps send extra younger people to the polls?

 “If a person has a horse in the race, they’re much more likely to participate,” he says.

-“So if you use the app and you have a robust degree of self-belief in who you in shape for, you’re more likely to be on the polls whilst election day comes, ” he provides.
+“So if you use the app and you have a robust degree of self-belief in who you are in shape for, you’re more likely to be on the polls while election day comes, ” he says.

 They can then see how they evaluate their buddies, fans, and the wider populace of users.